-PRESS RELEASE – LUIGI DEL BIANCO TO BE OFFICIALLY RECOGNIZED AS
+PRESS RELEASE – LUIGI DEL BIANCO OFFICIALLY RECOGNIZED AS

 CHIEF CARVER ON THE MOUNT RUSHMORE NATIONAL MEMORIAL

-On Saturday September 16, 2017, the National Park Service will dedicate a long overdue plaque to Luigi Del Bianco, Chief Carver on the Mount Rushmore National Memorial.
+On Saturday September 16, 2017, the National Park Service dedicated a long overdue plaque to Luigi Del Bianco, Chief Carver on the Mount Rushmore National Memorial.
 The plaque was designed by sculptor Michael Keropian.
 An unveiling ceremony took place at the iconic memorial and was open to the public.
-CBS SUNDAY MORNING will air a special segment on Sunday, September 17.
+CBS SUNDAY MORNING aired a special segment on Sunday, September 17.

 Del Bianco, an Italian immigrant and classically trained stone carver, was hired by designer Gutzon Borglum to be his only chief carver in 1933.
 Borglum charged Luigi with carving the “refinement of expression” in the faces of the four presidents.
 “He will have complete charge of the practical ways and means of dealing with the finesse of carving and instructing the other carvers…” GUTZON BORGLUM, Sculptor/Designer